lynnpepin/voxelnet/README.md

-# Voxelnet implemented in Tensorflow 2.0
+# Voxelnet implemented in just Tensorflow 2.0

+## TODOs

+1. From paper, specify details of model in-order.
+   (E.g. Partition specs  are described in 3.1., this will be the first item.)

+2. ...

+## Description

 This is a project with the goal of re-implementing [VoxelNet (Zhou, Tuzel, 2018)](https://openaccess.thecvf.com/content_cvpr_2018/papers/Zhou_VoxelNet_End-to-End_Learning_CVPR_2018_paper.pdf).